ChickenProp/chickenprop.github.com/_posts/2019-10-20-the-effect-pattern.md

 **Full state machine.** In Haskell we use [quickcheck-state-machine](https://github.com/advancedtelematic/quickcheck-state-machine#readme), which I really like.
 Could we do something similar in Elm?
 I think it would be possible, though probably looking quite different.
 Elm doesn't have all of the type-level features that QSM relies on, but it also doesn't have all of the features that QSM needs to support.

-**Should `runEffect` see the model?** Reasons yes: it simplifies the `Effect` constructors; it reduces total amount of code; it allows one `stateless` function to work with both `updateE` and `runEffects`.
-Reasons no: it gives `runEffect` more rope to hang you with (more likely to be complicated, more likely to diverge in the codebase and test suite).
+**Should `runEffect` see the model?** Reasons yes: it simplifies the `Effect` constructors; it reduces total amount of code; it allows one `stateless` function to work with both `updateE` and `runEffect`.[^avoid-old-data] Reasons no: it gives `runEffect` more rope to hang you with (more likely to be complicated, more likely to diverge in the codebase and test suite).
 We went with yes because in one of our components, many constructors would have needed many parameters.
 But we probably could have refactored a little so that many constructors would have needed only one parameter each.

+[^avoid-old-data]: Update 13-Mar-2021: A coworker points out another reason yes.
+Often you need to update model state and send a command using the new state value - you can see this when I handle `IncBy` and `MultBy` in both versions of the app, repeating `model.count + n` and `model.count * n`.
+If `runEffect` sees the model, it automatically uses the new state value.
+Sometimes you do want to use the old value, and then you can keep passing it in the effect constructor.
+But now you're doing so deliberately and explicitly.

+    This eliminates a subtle class of bugs where you accidentally pass in the old value, or some other incorrect value.
+In the first published version of this post, I had an `ESaveCount (model.count + n)` where I should have written `ESaveCount (model.count * n)`, but simply writing `ESaveCount model.count` would also have been easy, wrong, and hard to catch.

+    I find this fairly compelling.

 **Can you reuse mocked `runEffect` functions?** I touched on this above.
 That is, will you be able to write just one or two per component and use those in most of the tests for that component?
 (If not directly, then just wrapping them in some state-updating code that doesn't change the `Msg` they return.)
 Or will each test need a separate one?
 I certainly hope you can reuse them.
 If not, that might diminish a lot of the value.
 The fewer you have, the easier it is to keep them all correct when the real one changes.